alex1701c/EmojiRunner/README.md

 If has the following categories:
 Smileys & Emotion, Objects, Food & Drink, People & Body, Animals & Nature, Symbols, Travel & Places and Flags.

-Right now you can search for the emojis by name without a prefix to activate the plugin.
+In the future a config dialog which lets you configure favourites, categories etc. will be added.
+Furthermore a search by tag name will bge implemented.

 ### Required Dependencies